Sacred Heart Catholic College: History

-It accepts boys and girls, primarily from its Catholic feeder primary schools including St. Edmund's and St. Thomas' Catholic Primary and Nursery School, Great Crosby Catholic Primary School and Ursuline Catholic Primary School.
+It accepts boys and girls, primarily from its Catholic feeder primary schools from the local area, including St. Edmund's and St. Thomas' Catholic Primary and Nursery School, Great Crosby Catholic Primary School and Ursuline Catholic Primary School.

-The school is currently split across two sites.
-The Upper Site (which deals with Year 7, Year 8, Year 9, Year 10, Year 11 and A-level students) is the former Seafield Convent building, whilst the lower site, situated on Myers Road East is the former St Bede's.
+The school is split across two sites.
+The upper site (which deals with Year 7, Year 8, Year 9, Year 10 and Year 11) is the former Seafield Convent building, whilst the lower site, on Myers Road East, is the former St Bede's.
 The sites are within a short walk of each other.
-The school's Upper Site was used as a setting for the film Nowhere Boy.
+The school's upper site was used as a setting for the film Nowhere Boy.

 Previously a voluntary aided school administered by Sefton Council, in July 2022 Sacred Heart Catholic College converted to academy status.
 The school is now sponsored by the Pope Francis Multi Academy Trust. the school continues to be under the jurisdiction of the Roman Catholic Archdiocese of Liverpool.

+Inspections

+As of 2026, the school's last inspection by Ofsted was in 2024, with a judgement of Requires Improvement.